sadhubby/lscs-40th/content/Documentations and Logistics Manual.md

 3. If activity is synchronous ( face-to-face events like General Assemblies ), include copy of **Pre-Registration Form** and **GALS Google Form** found in **[2] Template** > **[5] Forms**
 	- Make sure that the project heads use the Google Forms header
 	- All forms will be pasted into the document **Registration with Data Privacy**.
 You may cut the section off so that the contents will be more visible.
-4. If the event has speakers / mentors / judges / tutors / ANY INVITED PERSON include **Letter of Invitation to Speakers** in the Pre-Acts folder.
+4. If the event has speakers / mentors / judges, include **Letter of Invitation to Speakers** in the Pre-Acts folder.
 	- We would also need a Credentials of Speakers.
-	- So if any speakers, mentors, judges, referees, tutors, or whoever else is invited to be part of event, need Credentials and also Letter of Invitation
 	- For our process, we will submit Credentials and Letter of Invitation with only <mark style="background: #ABF7F7A6;">LSCS Officers credentials</mark>.
 This would also be the same for the PPR, wherever the speaker is mentioned
 	- Then Letters of Invitation will be revised and go through signing with SLIFE before the event proper starts.